-If you're not running one of the best Android antivirus apps on your smartphone or tablet, you're putting yourself at risk of infection from corrupted apps and other kinds of malware.
+If you use an Android device, you need to have one of the best Android antivirus apps installed to protect your phone or tablet from corrupted apps and other kinds of malware.

 - Best antivirus software: Protect your PC with paid or free programs